Choosing a CNC lathe machine can be daunting considering the options available on the market.

 Proxxon is a customer-friendly brand known for its quick delivery on warranty and value to the customer.

-The product is German-made, meaning it has to be imported and can cost you around $6,000.
+The product is German-made, meaning it has to be imported and you need to contact Proxxon for a quote for your build.
 But the quality of output you receive might just be worth the price.

 Sherline and TAIG sell highly popular benchtop CNC mills as well.
 I have talked about them here-Best Benchtop CNC Mills in 2021 for Machining Metal.